Moses’ second question to God at the Burning Bush was, 'Who are You?'. He asks God in the following way:

 God answers the second.
 “Because I will be with you.”
 You will succeed because I am not asking you to do it alone.
 I am not really asking you to do it at all.
 I will be doing it for you.
 I want you to be My representative, My mouthpiece, My emissary and My voice.

 The heroes of the Bible are not figures from Greek or any other kind of myth.
 They are not people possessed of a sense of destiny, determined from an early age to achieve fame.
 They do not have what the Greeks called megalopsychia, a proper sense of their own worth, a gracious and lightly worn superiority.
 They did not go to Eton or Oxford.
 They were not born to rule.
-They were people who doubted their own abilities.
+Instead, they were people who doubted their own abilities, who became heroes of the moral life against their will.
 There were times when they felt like giving up.
 Moses, Elijah, Jeremiah and Jonah reached points of such despair that they prayed to die.
-They became heroes of the moral life against their will.
-There was work to be done – God told them so – and they did it.
+But there was work to be done – God told them so – and they did it.
 It is almost as if a sense of smallness is a sign of greatness.
-So God never answered Moses’ question, “Why me?”
+So God never answered Moses’ question, “Why me?” but over time the answer revealed itself.

-But there is another question within the question.
+Still, there is another question within the question.
 “Who am I?” can be not just a question about worthiness.
 It can also be a question about identity.
-Moses, alone on Mount Horeb/Sinai, summoned by God to lead the Israelites out of Egypt, is not just speaking to God when he says those words.
+Moses, alone on the mountain, summoned by God to lead the Israelites out of Egypt, is not just speaking to God when he says those words.
 He is also speaking to himself.
 “Who am I?”

 There are two possible answers.
 The first: Moses is a prince of Egypt.
 He had been adopted as a baby by Pharaoh’s daughter.
 He had grown up in the royal palace.
 He dressed like an Egyptian, looked and spoke like an Egyptian.
-When he rescued Jethro’s daughters from some rough shepherds, they go back and tell their father, “An Egyptian saved us” (2:19).
+When he rescued Jethro’s daughters from some rough shepherds, they went home and told their father, “An Egyptian saved us” (2:19).
 His very name, Moses, was given to him by Pharaoh’s daughter (Ex.
 2:10).
-It was, presumably, an Egyptian name (in fact, Moses, as in Ramses, is the ancient Egyptian word for “child”.
+It was, presumably, an Egyptian name (in fact, ‘Moses’, as in ‘Ramses’, is the ancient Egyptian word for “child”.
 The etymology given in the Torah, that Moses means “I drew him from the water,” tells us what the word suggested to Hebrew speakers).
 So the first answer is that Moses was an Egyptian prince.

 The second was that he was a Midianite.
-For, although he was Egyptian by upbringing, he had been forced to leave.
-He had made his home in Midian, married a Midianite woman Zipporah, daughter of a Midianite priest and was “content to live” there, quietly as a shepherd.
-We tend to forget that he spent many years there.
+For although he was Egyptian by upbringing, he had been forced to leave.
+He had made his home in Midian, married a Midianite woman - Tzipporah, daughter of a Midianite priest - and he had been “content to live” there, quietly as a shepherd.
+We tend to forget just how many years he spent there.
 He left Egypt as a young man and was already eighty years old at the start of his mission when he first stood before Pharaoh (Ex.
 7:7).
 He must have spent the overwhelming majority of his adult life in Midian, far away from the Israelites on the one hand and the Egyptians on the other.
 Moses was a Midianite.

 So when Moses asks, “Who am I?” it is not just that he feels himself unworthy.
 He feels himself uninvolved.
 He may have been Jewish by birth, but he had not suffered the fate of his people.
 He had not grown up as a Jew.
 He had not lived among Jews.
 He had good reason to doubt that the Israelites would even recognise him as one of them.
 How, then, could he become their leader?
 More penetratingly, why should he even think of becoming their leader?
 Their fate was not his.
 He was not part of it.
 He was not responsible for it.
 He did not suffer from it.
 He was not implicated in it.